NotLemon/AniList-Manual/submission-form/characters/adding-characters.md

 ### Character Role

 Each character has the option to be set as a _main_, _supporting_, or _background_ character.
-For many of these, it will be up to your own judgement.
+For many of these, it will be up to your own judgment.